JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * *1 hour* Completed [#31 Fix disconnecting wires onClick bug](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/31) and merged the matching PR.

 ### 16 Nov 2021
-* *X hours* Working on "When a wire connection is made we should immediately output the value signal" 6:45 -
+* *0.3 hours* Completed [#41 When a wire connection is made/destroyed we should immediately output the value signal ](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/41) and merged the matching PR.